TrompetteMarine/The-Polarisation-Threshold/README.md

 ## How to cite

-> Author(s), *Title of the manuscript*, Year.
+> Bontemps Gabriel, *The Polarisation Threshold*, 2025.
 Replication materials available at `https://github.com/TrompetteMarine/The-Polarisation-Threshold`.

-Update the citation with the final bibliographic metadata once the article is published.
-If you build on this codebase, please cite both the manuscript and this replication package.

 ---